-- For babies and toddlers, present them with plenty of opportunity early on to spend time with other adults, especially relatives and potential caregivers.
+- Allow babies and toddlers to spend time with other adults, especially relatives and caregivers.
 I recommend starting this around 5-6 months.

-- Allow the child an opportunity to meet new teachers and visit new classrooms before they will be dropped off.
+- Allow the child to meet new teachers and visit new classrooms before they will be dropped off.
 This helps them have a visual of what they will experience and mentally prepare.

 - Establish a routine and as much consistency as possible.

-SSBE: If a parent is concerned that her child’s separation anxiety may be extreme or lasting too long, when should she seek help from a professional?
+Let’s say a parent is concerned the separation anxiety seems extreme or lasts too long.
+When should she seek help from a professional?

-I treated one preschool child who developed separation anxiety after learning about the sudden death of a family member.
-The child cried when mom walked into another room, refused to sleep in their own bed or take a bath without mom near, and was fearful and anxious for most of the day.
+I treated one preschool child who developed separation anxiety after the sudden death of a family member.
+The child cried when mom walked into another room.
+She refused to sleep in her own bed or take a bath without mom near, and was fearful and anxious for most of the day.
 This is an example of extreme separation anxiety.

 Thank you, Kim for shedding some light on this confusing and frustrating behavior in our kids!